python-sverige/protokoll/styrelsemote/boardmeeting-2020-09-17.md

 # Minutes of Meeting
 * Check invoice to sponsors
+Always send the invoices request to Anna by mail.
   - Sent already to H&M, preparing to send to Funnel, 46Elks
   - Need to check with the reference person from last year
   - Helio to send the invoice info from last year